The fact that screen sizes have gotten smaller plays a key role in today’s visual content revolution.

 But keep in mind: the quality of your post shouldn’t suffer just because you’re on mobile and you’re doing it quickly.
 Each picture you post should tell a story about your brand’s identity and uniqueness.

-Well, we have some good news: Canva’s iOS app has the tools you need to create awesome visual content wherever you are.
-Aside from the live camera feature, it has collection of professionally designed templates, customizable filters, and a library of high quality images.
+Canva’s mobile app has the tools you need to create awesome visual content wherever you are.
+Aside from the live camera feature, it has a collection of professionally designed templates, customizable filters, and a library of high-quality images.
+It comes with pre-set filters too, but you can play around with the settings to customize the look.

 And aside from the 14 pre-set filters, you can play around with all the settings to create your own customized filter.
 You can also save the filter codes for faster editing.
 To help you keep your posts on-brand at all times, here is a complete guide on how to use filters on Canva.